 Natural Steps – Look for natural flat, stable formations to check your speed, balance and direction.
 When it is wet I like to look for roots and tufts that will offer some resistance and may even act as a light brake as I change direction.
 Even medium sized, loose rocks can be used in this way by stepping on the uphill edge so that the rock cuts into the ground giving you grip and stability on an otherwise lose surface.

 Finally, learn to relax and let your natural instincts kick in.
 Like the way you throw your arms up when dropping off a step or the way you raise one arm spontaneously to hit the balance point as you change direction or to correct a minor slip.
-Look at all of the runners in these shots.
 Now that I have mentioned it I have to urge you to put this one to the back of your mind and just let it happen.

 Take care and enjoy the downhills.
 Feel free to let me know how you found these tips by using the comment section below.
 Until next time.
 LG